jayce-leathers/vassar_pascal_compiler/semantic_actions/README.md

 ### IntelliJ

-If you don't have all your assignments in a single project now might be a a good time to create a single project.
+If you don't have all your assignments in a single project, now might be a a good time to create a single project, as follows:

 1. Create a new Empty Project in IntelliJ
 1. For each previous assignment